alphabytedigital/alphabyte-bpo-website-testing/context.md

     "typescript": "^5"
   }
 }
-Next Step: Review the new header implementation and plan further visual refinements or content additions.
+Next Step: Final review of all features.
+Plan the next phase of development.